cansik/multi-pose-landmark-mediapipe/README.md

 python pose.py --image images/pexels-allan-mas-5368956.jpg
 ```

-There is also a pre-compiled pose detection graph which is not included by default by the mediapipe python distribution package.
+There is also a pre-compiled pose detection graph which includes the detection to ROI conversion.
 It is possible to run the example with the following command:

 ```bash
 python detection.py